|Home||Internet of Things||Aerospace||Apparel||Energy||Defense||Health Care||Logistics||Manufacturing||Retail|

 Tattooing has become somewhat simpler than it traditionally had been, Campbell notes, with the advent of the Labstamp device in 2012 that restrains an animal and applies the tattoo automatically.
 However, the system still requires someone to physically read the tattoo's number at various times during the animal's life, and manually enter experiment-based data, which is not only time-consuming, but also introduces the potential for transcribing errors, according to Paul Donohue, Somark's chief technology officer.

-In some cases, LF RFID tags are being implanted in animals, though they are simply too large for rodents, which comprise the vast majority of laboratory animals (approximately 60 to 70 million rodents are used for this purpose annually).
-What's more, the reader must be within millimeters of the tag, which often requires lifting an animal and scanning it in an effort to find where its tag was implanted.
-Tags can also disrupt MRI scans because of their ferrite cores.
+In some cases, LF RFID tags are being implanted in animals, though Sensalab argues they are simply too large for rodents, which comprise the vast majority of laboratory animals (approximately 60 to 70 million rodents are used for this purpose annually).
+LF tags have a shorter read range and can disrupt MRI scans because of their ferrite cores.
 Another significant advantage of UHF technology involves readability.
 LF tags must be read one at a time, whereas UHF technology allows for the scanning of multiple tags on animals simultaneously—an advantage that Somark will use in future developments.

 Login and post your comment!

 Signup for an account now to access all of the features of RFIDJournal.com!

 RFID JOURNAL EVENTS